 How To Start A Blog: The Ultimate Free Guide

-If you’ve been thinking about starting a blog in 2018, you’ve come to the right place.
+If you’ve been thinking about starting a blog this year, you’ve come to the right place.

 Whether you’re interested in sharing some personal insights, or building a passive online income for yourself, a blog is an excellent idea.